q-schen/gp481/Data/README_DATA.md

 # Data Sources
-Data sources come from [the Caribbean Handbook on Risk Information Management](http://charim-geonode.net)
+Data is sourced from [the Caribbean Handbook on Risk Information Management](http://charim-geonode.net).

 ## Table of Contents
 TBD